doocs/leetcode/solution/README.md

 ├── 0912.Sort an Array
 │   ├── README_EN.md
 │   └── Solution.java
+├── 0914.X of a Kind in a Deck of Cards
+│   └── Solution.py
 ├── 0915.Partition Array into Disjoint Intervals
 │   ├── README.md
 │   └── Solution.py